Best EPOS Systems in 2024 | UK POS Provider Guide

 Epos Now gives you the option of paying for its EPOS software and the associated hardware in one upfront payment, which could result in zero monthly fees.
 This reduces overheads, and can potentially lead to greater profit in the long run, making it a good option for small businesses with one location, if you’re able to save up enough to pay the £899 upfront fee.

-However, for ongoing support, you’ll need to pay at least £54 per month.
-But, this does reduce your upfront payment to £325, which is still a bargain compared to other EPOS hardware packages.
+However, for ongoing support, you’ll need to pay at least £25 per month.
+And the upfront cost for hardware starts from £225, down from a much higher cost of £899 for its ‘Complete EPOS solution’ (although we have seen it for £325 recently, too), which is still a bargain compared to other EPOS hardware packages.

 What type of business is Epos Now good for?